OCD and Anxiety

 As part of the comprehensive range of services offered for OCD and anxiety at Rogers Behavioral Health, our 28-bed adult facility anchors our care for OCD.
 We offer one of the top residential programs in the world and one of only a handful of residential programs specializing in OCD treatment in the country.

 Here you benefit from the expertise of a highly trained and caring staff who partner with you on a personalized plan of care that addresses your unique needs, in a setting which provides the comfort and support you need.
 With an in-depth, longer-term level of care that averages 45 to 60 days, we work with patients on intensive and challenging treatment for:

-Led by an internationally recognized clinical psychologist who oversees our in-depth cognitive behavioral therapy (CBT) services at Rogers as well, a team of specialists passionate about helping you break free of OCD and related anxiety disorders is here for you.
-Together, they provide a level of care that more than a decade of outcomes studies confirms works.
+Led by an internationally recognized clinical psychologist who oversees cognitive behavioral therapy (CBT) services at Rogers, we are here for you with a team of specialists who are passionate about helping you break free of OCD and related anxiety disorders.
+Our team provides care that’s proven to work and confirmed by more than a decade of outcomes studies.

 At Rogers, we base our OCD treatment on a comprehensive, proven effective cognitive behavioral therapy-based approach.
 Our staff works one-on-one with patients to identify the specific thoughts and situations that create anxiety, and then develop a thorough exposure hierarchy together.
 Our graduated, manageable treatment approach empowers people to gain control over symptoms and learn effective strategies they can use throughout their life.
 CBT with an emphasis on exposure and response prevention (ERP) is the foundation of care, in addition to medication management overseen by a board-certified psychiatrist.
 These skills are gained through both individual and group therapy.

 Other elements within our care may include:

 At Rogers, we know it’s hard to change behaviors, and it takes time and effort to replace old thinking patterns and habits with healthier ones.
 The flexible length of stay allows patients to practice newly acquired skills.
 We also educate family members on these techniques so they can support a loved one after discharge.